Gettix/Dorito-bot-discord.js/README.md

 # Well Done!
 You now have a self hosted working bot on your server!

+# troubleshooting
+If the music commands do not work then it is because FFMPEG was not installed.
+You can find many videos on Youtube showing how to install FFMPEG.
+Just search up discord.js FFMPEG on Youtube

 ## 24/7 Hosting:

 If you want to 24/7 host this bot for free I suggest using [Glitch.com](https://glitch.com)